alexsantos/Kraken_Example_Bootstrap/README.md

 ## Prerequisites
 * You will --of course-- need [Node](http://nodejs.org) (Version >= 0.10.20 preferred)
 * The Kraken generator.
-If you havent yet installed it, simply do: `sudo npm install -g generator-kraken`
+If you haven't yet installed it, simply do: `sudo npm install -g generator-kraken`

 ## Create an application
 ```bash